Arthur Craig: Recognition

-Craig is a recipient of the National Merit Scholarship Award (1968-1973).
+Craig was a recipient of the National Merit Scholarship Award (1968–1973).
 He was awarded with Doctor of Medicine (MD), honoris causa, from Linköping University in 2001.
 He received the Kenneth Craik Award in Experimental Psychology from the University of Cambridge in 2002.
-In 2011, Craig received the Frederic W.L.
-Kerr Award from the American Pain Society and was elected to be a foreign member of Royal Society of Sciences and Letters in Gothenburg.
+In 2011, Craig received the Frederic W. L. Kerr Award from the American Pain Society and was elected to be a foreign member of Royal Society of Sciences and Letters in Gothenburg.

-Craig holds appointments as Research Professor in the Department of Cell Biology and Anatomy at the University of Arizona College of Medicine and in the Department of Psychology at Arizona State University.
+Craig held appointments as research professor in the department of cell biology and anatomy at the University of Arizona College of Medicine and in the department of psychology at Arizona State University.